VayunAgrawal/DS4_I2C_CONTROL/README.md

 # DS4_I2C_CONTROL
-PS4 Dualshock Bluetooth Controller I2C UB Host Controller library for Arduino microcontrollers
+PS4 Dualshock I2C USB Host Controller library for Arduino microcontrollers.

 This is a library for the Hobbytronics USB Host Controller board pre-programmed for the PS4 Dualshock Controller http://www.hobbytronics.co.uk/usb-host/ps3-ps4-controller-bluetooth

 Steve Smith 2017, based on the Hobbytronics ps4_hex_tank example.

 ## Connections:
    * 5V on host controller --> 5V on Arduino